opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

    1. Go to the Thunderforest website, logged in.
    2. In the `Thunderforest console page <https://manage.thunderforest.com/dashboard>`_, copy the API Key.
-   3. Go back to the Look & feel > Data Visualizations subsection of the OpenDataSoft's domain back office.
+   3. Go back to the Look & feel > Data Visualizations subsection of the Opendatasoft's domain back office.
    4. In the "Basemaps" area, click on "Thunderforest integration" to expand the related configurations.
    5. Paste the API Key in the textbox.